shelljs/benchmarks/README.md

 Collection of benchmarks for ShellJS

+Note: benchmark results will be moving to Github Pages - stay tuned.

 This is a comparison of [ShellJS]() and bash for performance.
 Each test case runs scripts with equivalent output and compares Bash's runtime with ShellJS's.
 Surprisingly, ShellJS is often the winner, sometimes being up to **12x faster**!